go-goyave/goyave/docs_src/src/guide/advanced/testing.md

 Seeders are functions which create a number of random records in the database in order to create a full and realistic test environment.
 Seeders are written in the `database/seeder` package.

 Each seeder should have its own file.
-A seeder's responsabilities are limited to a single table or model.
+A seeder's responsibilities are limited to a single table or model.
 For example, the `seeder.User` should only seed the `users` table.
 Moreover, seeders should have the same name as the model they are using.

 ``` go
 package seeder